DataFire/Integrations/integrations/generated/epa_gov_case/README.md

   * p_id `string`: Prosecution Summary Identifier.
 Enter the numeric prosecution summary identifier to retrieve the criminal case report.
   * output `string` (values: JSONP, JSON, XML): Output Format Flag.
 Enter one of the following keywords:
   * callback `string`: JSONP Callback.
 For use with JSONP and GEOJSONP output only.
 Enter a name of the function in which to wrap the JSON response.
+  * mapset `string`: Identifies the maxium number of case facilities to return from the case_rest_services.get_case_info query.

 #### Output
 * output `object`: Service call container.